-Parameter Options Description Sync Angle 0 to 359 Unit: ° Phase lock angle To activate this function, check the checkbox and input an azimuth.
+Parameter Options Description Sync Angle 0° to 359° Unit: ° Phase lock angle To activate this function, check the checkbox and input an azimuth.
 At every full second, the lidar will rotate to that azimuthal position.
 Lidar azimuthal position is defined in Section 1.2 Basic structure.
 Definition of the full second (detailed in Section B.1 Source of absolute time): When GPS is locked, the full second is defined as the rising edge of the GPS PPS signal.
-When PTP is tracking or locked, the full second is retrieved from the PTP signal.
-(PPS signal is not required nor used.)
+When PTP is tracking or locked, the full second is retrieved from the PTP master clock.
 When neither GPS nor PTP is locked, the full second is defined as the rising edge of the lidar's internal 1 Hz signal.
 To phase-lock multiple lidar units, connect them to the same clock source and set the same sync angle.
 These lidar units will rotate to the same azimuthal position at every full second.
 Trigger Method Angle-Based (default) Time-Based The way laser firings are triggered Angle-based Lasers fire every 0.1° at 10 Hz (or 0.2° at 20 Hz).
 Time-based Lasers fire every 27.78 μs.
 Noise Filtering OFF (default) ON To reduce the scattered false positives (i.e. noise points) in point cloud data.

-Parameter Options Description Description Interstitial Points Filtering OFF (default) ON To reduce the interstitial points in point cloud data.
+Parameter Options Description Interstitial Points Filtering OFF (default) ON To reduce the interstitial points in point cloud data.
 Definition of interstitial points: When a beam partially hits a front target's edge and further hits a rear target, the return signal can result in a false point located between both targets.
-Retro Multi-Reflection Filtering OFF (default) ON To reduce the fals To reduce the false positives at twice the distance of a retroflector.
-Up-Close Blockage Detection OFF (default) ON See Definition of t See Definition of the Distance field.
+Retro Multi-Reflection Filtering OFF (default) ON To reduce the false positives at twice the distance of a retroflector.
+Up-Close Blockage Detection OFF (default) ON See Definition of the Distance field.
 Reflectivity Mapping Linear Mapping (default) Nonlinear Mapping #1/#2 Linear Mapping The Reflectivity field in Point Cloud Data Packets linearly represents target reflectivity (0 to 255%).
-Nonlinear Mapping The mapping between the Reflectivity field and target reflectivity is nonlinear.
-This increases the contrast in low-reflectivity areas (see Appendix C Nonlinear reflectivity mapping).
+Nonlinear Mapping Increases the contrast in low-reflectivity areas (see Appendix C Nonlinear reflectivity mapping).
 Rotation Direction Clockwise (default) Counterclockwise Direction of motor rotation

-Parameter Options Description Operational Mode Dynamic (default) Constant After selecting Operational Mode, the Operational States will shift automatically according to: • ambient temperature horizontal resolution mode (see Section 4.4 High Resolution) Operational Mode Horizontal Resolution Mode Operational States (in the order of priority) Dynamic Standard Standard, Energ gy Saving, and Shutdown High Resolution High Resolution, Standard, Energy Saving, and Shutdown Constant Standard Standard and Shutdown High Resolution High Resolution and Shutdown Definition of Operational States: Operational States Horizontal Resol ution Mode Laser Power High Resolution High Resolution Normal Standard Standard Normal Energy Saving Half of normal value (reduced ranging capability) Shutdown Motor not runnir ng and lasers not f firing.
-Standby Mode In Operation (default) Standby In Standby mode, the motor stops r unning and lasers s stop firing.
+Parameter Options Description • Dynamic (default) Constant according to: • ambient temporary After selecting Operational Mode, the Operational States will shift automatically according to: • ambient temperature • horizontal resolution mode (see Section 4.4 High resolution) Operational Mode Horizontal Resolution Mode Operational States (in the order of priority) Dynamic Standard Standard, Energy Saving, and Shutdown High Resolution High Resolution, Standard, Energy Saving, and Shutdown Constant Standard Standard and Shutdown Definition of Oper Definition of Operational States: Operational States Horizontal Resol ution Mode Laser Power High Resolution High Resolution Normal Standard Standard Normal Energy Saving Half of normal value (reduced ranging capability) Shutdown down Motor not running and lasers not firing.
+Standby Mode In Operation (default) Standby In Standby mode, the motor stops running and lasers stop firing.